-Margaret Levi is professor of Political Science, a faculty fellow and former Sara Miller McCune Director of the Center for Advanced Study in the Behavioral Sciences (CASBS), and Senior Fellow at the Woods Institute for the Environment, Stanford University.
-She is the winner of the 2019 Johan Skytte Prize and the 2020 Falling Walls Breakthrough.
-She is a member of the National Academy of Sciences, the American Academy of Sciences, and the American Philosophical Science and served as president of the American Political Science Association.
-Recent books include In the Interest of Others (Princeton, 2013), co-authored with John Ahlquist, and A Moral Political Economy: Present, Past, Future (Cambridge University Press, 2021), co-authored with Federica Carugati.
+Margaret Levi is professor of Political Science and Senior Fellow of the Center for Democracy, Development and the Rule of Law.
+She is a faculty fellow and former Sara Miller McCune Director of the Center for Advanced Study in the Behavioral Sciences (CASBS), co-director of the Stanford Ethics, Society, and Technology Hub, and Senior Fellow at the Woods Institute for the Environment, Stanford University.
+She is the winner of the 2019 Johan Skytte Prize and the 2020 Falling Walls Breakthrough award.
+She is a member of the National Academy of Sciences, the British Academy, the American Academy of Arts and Sciences, the American Philosophical Society, and served as president of the American Political Science Association.
+Recent books include In the Interest of Others (Princeton University Press, 2013), coauthored with John Ahlquist, and A Moral Political Economy: Present, Past, Future (Cambridge University Press, 2021), coauthored with Federica Carugati.
 She writes about what makes for trustworthy governance and what evokes citizen compliance, consent, and dissent.

-As a faculty fellow, Levi will continue to lead the Creating a New Moral Political program with co-leader program director Zachary Ugolnik.
-Among its activities, she co-leads the enCOREage project with Simon Halliday (CASBS fellow 2022-23), Wendy Carlin, and Samuel Bowles.
-She is a co-leader with Michael Bernstein, David Magnus, and Debra Satz of the Ethics and Society Review project.
-She will also continue to advise and co-lead the Humans, Nature, and Machines program led by Jamie Jones with the assistance of Zachary Ugolnik and Abby Rumsey.
-This includes co-leading Imagining Adaptive Societies with Jamie Jones and the Social Science of Caregiving with Alison Gopnik.
+As a faculty fellow, Levi will continue to co-lead the New Moral Political Economy program with CASBS program director Zachary Ugolnik.
+Among its spin-offs she helps manage are the Social Science of Caregiving with Alison Gopnik and the enCOREage project, whose leadership team also includes Simon Halliday (CASBS fellow 2022-23), Wendy Carlin, Roby Harrington, and Samuel Bowles.
+She is co-leader with Michael Bernstein, David Magnus, and Debra Satz of the Ethics and Society Review project.
 Levi was a fellow at CASBS in 1993-94.